 200-level and beyond

-Beyond first year, Data Science courses will further expand on data ethics; software algorithm programming; statistical analysis and computer modelling; and data wrangling and data mining.
+Beyond first year, Data Science courses will further expand on data ethics; algorithms; database systems; statistical analysis and computer modelling; and data wrangling and data mining.

 Graduates of Data Science will find their knowledge is in high demand, as there is a global shortage of expertise to support the steady growth in data collection and digitisation.

 Graduates will find employment in business and technology sectors as data scientists, data advisors, data/analytics consultants, and insight analysts.

 Data Science graduates will also have a background in project implementation, research, critical analysis and problem solving, and communication skills discussing and explaining data findings, all of which are useful skills in a number of careers.

 Find out more about what you can do with a degree in Data Science.